 All municipalities are entitled to levy LBT.
 LBT is deductible for Hungarian CIT purposes and is not treated as ‘income tax’ in the application of the tax treaties.

-The LBT base is the total trading revenue reduced by the cost of goods sold, subcontractors’ work, the costs of materials, mediated services, and research and development (R&D) costs.
+The LBT base is the total net sales revenue reduced by the cost of goods sold, subcontractors’ work, material costs, mediated services, and R&D costs.
 These items are deductible under a decreasing scale at taxpayers with larger turnover (with the effect that lower margin businesses may have higher effective LBT rates).
 In order to prevent tax avoidance, the tax base is calculated on a consolidated basis for affiliated entities that have a gross margin at less than 50% in Hungary in case the related-party relationship was formed as a result of a demerger carried out after 1 October 2016.

 The LBT rate may differ from municipality to municipality but is capped at 2% by law.

 Companies defined as such in the Accounting Act, except for small and medium-sized enterprises (SMEs) and branches of foreign entities, are subject to innovation contribution.
-As of 1 January 2019 the SME thresholds should be calculated on group level basis which may significantly widen the number of taxpayers.
-The tax base of the innovation contribution is in general the same as their LBT base.
+As of 1 January 2019, the SME thresholds should be calculated on a group level basis, which may significantly widen the number of taxpayers.
+The tax base of the innovation contribution is, in general, the same as their LBT base.
 The tax rate is 0.3%.